atelic/dotfiles/README.md

 Features:

-* the `playbooks` folder contains Ansible that provisions a machine with apps and configs
+* the `playbooks` folder contains Ansible that provisions a machine with programs and configs
 * This keeps my Mac and Arch machine in sync with a playbook for each
 * Zsh shell with oh_my_zsh and my .zshrc
 * Vim provisioned with Vundle
 * Emacs with my [repo](https://github.com/barbour-em/my-emacs)
+* My scripts are synced in ~/bin/

 ## Setup for new Mac machine